 The T1-Weighted MRI is the standard imaging test and part of every general MRI exam.
 It provides doctors with a very clear view of brain anatomy and structure.
 It can also show damage in brain injury but generally only when the damage is very significant.

-Diffusion Weighted MRI (DWI) shows alterations in tissue integrity.
+Diffusion Weighted MRI (DWI) shows alterations in tissue integrity— the ability of body tissues to regenerate and/or repair to maintain normal physiological processes.
 In ischemic injury—such as many types of stroke or when blood is not able to get to all parts of the brain—there is a chemical reaction in the cells.
 As the cells die because of lack of blood flow (with oxygen), there is an increase in sodium and this changes (increases) the amount of water in the tissue.
 DWI is very sensitive to this change.
-In fact, using DWI, doctors can identify a stroke or ischemic injury within seconds of occurrance.
+In fact, using DWI, doctors can identify a stroke or ischemic injury within seconds of occurrence.